mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 But no; actually it's not going to be like that either.

 *Sex Tapes* began as just another one of my fun projects.
 Maybe you know the sort.
-I planned to post a few pictures of it, maybe write a few paragraph about creating it.
+I planned to post a few pictures of it, maybe write a few paragraphs about creating it.
 The typical.
 But at some point while working on all that, I realized that the project just wasn't all that interesting.
 Yes, even with a great punny name like *Sex Tapes*.

 So I changed things up.
 Instead of presenting *Sex Tapes*, I'd decided to try telling the story of how *Sex Tapes* went down.
 I guess we can call that story *Sex Tapes V2*.
 And, for a while at least, *Sex Tapes V2* seemed to be shaping up nicely.
 It really had it all: comedy, action, romance, plus some unreal punnage.